Get a free, no obligation personal loan quote with rates as low as 9.99%

 What’s the difference between mortgage loan insurance and loan protection insurance?

-Unlike loan protection insurance, mortgage loan insurance may be required to get a mortgage.
-This is a different type of insurance and is usually required when you provide a downpayment of less than 20%.
+Unlike loan protection insurance, mortgage loan insurance may be required to get a mortgage if your down payment is less than 20% of the home’s purchase price.

 How much does loan protection cost?

 Loan protection insurance can be quite expensive.
-The actual amount charged depends on a number of factors.
-Including your loan amount, your term length, and your average monthly balance (if it’s for a credit card).
+The actual amount charged depends on a number of factors, including your loan amount, term length, and average monthly balance (if it’s for a credit card).
 Premiums can also be affected by your age, gender, and overall health.

 Lisa Rennie avatar on Loans Canada